nhman2002/UX-Design/hci.md

 - Placing critical buttons, such as the fire button or grenade throw button, too close together, resulting in accidental taps or erroneous actions.
 - Buttons placed in non-intuitive locations, making it difficult for users to locate or access them quickly, leading to delays and errors in gameplay.

-**Overwhelming Information:**

-- Presenting a large amount of information on-screen simultaneously, without proper organization or prioritization, making it difficult for users to focus on relevant details and leading to errors or overlooked information.
-- Displaying complex statistics or data without clear visual representations or explanations, hindering users' ability to interpret and utilize the information effectively.

 ### 2.5.5.
 Satisfaction